Nikitha-gr/ShopSphere/README.md

 # 🌟 ShopSphere Responsive Web Application 🌟

 ## 📖 Description
-Seara is a responsive web application designed for seamless navigation across all devices, including desktop 🖥️, tablet 📱, and mobile 📲.
+ShopSphere is a responsive web application designed for seamless navigation across all devices, including desktop 🖥️, tablet 📱, and mobile 📲.
 The project includes a product showcase 🛍️, a newsletter subscription form 📬, a cart feature 🛒, and categorized sections for products under $50 💵, under $100 💰, and for kids 🧸.

 ---